 In this guide, we will look at the Salesforce custom fields that need to be created before connecting your Salesforce to Saleswhale and best practices.
+To create these custom fields, make sure that your Salesforce account has the appropriate permissions.

 These fields are used to sync the status of your Saleswhale conversations with your Salesforce instance, to make sure the latest Saleswhale status can be reflected in Salesforce.